Are you having a hard time adjusting to the change in your daily routine caused by COVID-19 safety measures? Me too.

 - Going to the gym

-- Seeing your favorite servers and dining out with family
+- Seeing your favourite servers and dining out with family

 - Church and other religious/spiritual gatherings